 Probably, this term was first used in the 1900s to describe the atmospheric conditions of British towns.
 It was publicized in1911 to the Manchester Conference of the Smoke Abatement League of Great Britain on over 1,000 deaths by “smoke-fog” that occurred in 1909 during autumn.

 Smog Allergy is very common.
-It commonly causes during the changing of the weather.
+It is commonly caused by the changing in the weather.
 It is common in big cities with a lot of industries and traffic.
-The cities surrounded by mountains and hills may have more smog problems because the smog is trapped in the valley and cannot be carried away by the wind.
+The cities surrounded by mountains and hills may have more smog problems.
+Because the smog is trapped in the valley and cannot be carried away by the wind.

 Smog Allergy is caused by the smog that is present in the atmosphere.
 It is a very big problem in many cities and continues to harm human health and the environment.